maoo/maven-tiles/README.md

 ## WHAT IS MAVEN TILES

-Maven Tiles is a patch for Maven 3.x.
-It tries to bring a new level of modularity to Maven, allowing to include multiple pom snippets into your project and overcoming the bottleneck of having the project's parent as single point of inheritance.
+Maven Tiles is a Maven Plugin (tiles-maven-plugin) that tries to bring a new level of modularity to Maven, allowing to include multiple pom snippets into your project and overcoming the bottleneck of having the project's parent as single point of inheritance.